CANADA STOCKS-TSX gains led by resource stocks, Valeant

 By Fergal Smith

-TORONTO, Nov 2 (Reuters) - Canada’s main stock index gained on Monday after falling sharply to end last week, helped by a rebound in Valeant Pharmaceuticals International Inc and by rises among resource stocks.
+TORONTO, Nov 2 (Reuters) - Canada’s main stock index managed a modest bounce on Monday after falling sharply to end last week, helped by a rebound in Valeant Pharmaceuticals International Inc and by gains in resource stocks.

 The market shrugged off disappointing manufacturing data from China, with the slower pace of contraction heartening investors.